manukatnoria/Team27-WebProject/README.md

 - Below, you will find an example to help you get started.
 Feel free to customize it to match your specific requirements and needs.

-# Project Name - Team Number
+# PTK Cleaning - Team 27

 PTK Cleaning: Offering top-notch cleaning services and job opportunities on one user-friendly website.